Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Framework of IC-HDT-ECoTI

 The interactions between a pair of PT and VT typically involve information exchange in a high frequency.
 For instance, for the smoothness and fidelity of haptic perception when a PT switches actions rapidly, haptic information commonly needs to be updated at a rate over 1000 times per second.
 These strong interactions between PTs and VTs need the support of pervasive connectivity under ubiquitous mobility, real-time communication and computation with feedbacks, and privacy protection and data security for ethics and morality.

-\textbf {Pervasive Connectivity under Ubiquitous Mobility}: For HDT, the interactions between PTs and VTs through ECoTI inherently demand the seamless connectivity.
-However, services may be interrupted when a PT moves to distant locations, while its VT is still hosted in the original server.
-Hence, the pervasive connectivity is required for guaranteeing stable and continuous TI services \cite{ref5}.
+\textbf {Pervasive Connectivity under Ubiquitous Mobility}: The interactions between PTs and VTs through IC-HDT-ECoTI inherently demand seamless connectivity.
+HDT services may be interrupted when a PT moves to distant locations, while its VT is still hosted at the original server.
+Hence, the pervasive connectivity is required for guaranteeing stable and continuous services \cite{ref5}.
 Nevertheless, this requirement brings several challenges.
 First, when the PT moves to a place with unpredictable network conditions, such as high congestions and packet loss rates, the connectivity between the PT and VT pair is hard to be established.
-Second, if the PT moves from an area with a low TI user density to other high-density ones, the network workload will become more unbalanced, and the topology will become more complex and difficult to manage.
-Third, the mobility of PT is significantly random, which depends on their subjective consciousness.
+Second, if the PT moves from an area with a low user density to other high-density ones, the network workload will become more unbalanced, and the topology will become more complex to manage.
+Third, the mobility of PT is significantly uncertain, depending on their subjective consciousness.
 All these indicate that the pervasive connectivity of PT-VT pair under ubiquitous mobility is challenging.

-\textbf {Real-time Communication and Computation with Feedbacks}: It is intuitive that, for HDT, strong interactions between PTs and VTs require the support of real-time communications and computations.
-First, feedbacks from VTs typically involve massive complex and multimodal information (e.g., audio, video and tactile signals) that requires large bandwidth to be transmitted, and thus the optimal communication resource management needs to be designed.
+\textbf {Real-time Communication and Computation with Feedbacks}: Intuitively, strong interactions between PTs and VTs require the support of real-time communications and computations.
+First, feedbacks from VTs typically involve massive complex and multimodal information (e.g., audio, video and tactile signals) that requires large bandwidth to be transmitted, and thus the network resource needs to be optimized.
 However, most of existing work devoted to the design of uplink task offloading while ignoring the downlink feedbacks \cite{ref6}, which results in the low quality of response.
-Second, if the distance between master and controlled domains is more than 150 kilometers, it is generally known that real-time communication requirements for TI can hardly be achieved \cite{ref7}.
-This limitation hinders the application of ECoTI for HDT, such as for ultra-long-distance surgery.
+Second, if the distance between physical master domain and HDT domain is more than 150 kilometers, it is generally known that real-time communication requirements can hardly be achieved \cite{ref7}.
+This limitation hinders the application of IC-HDT-ECoTI, such as for ultra-long-distance surgery.
 Moreover, edge computing nodes usually have limited computing capacity, storage space, battery life and other resource constraints, and may be seriously affected by network congestions, equipment failures and attacks.
 These motivate the enhancement of availability, reliability, scalability and fault tolerance of edge services.